XeTrinityz/IsleCompanion/README.md

 ## Download & Install

 1. Go to the [**Releases**](https://github.com/XeTrinityz/IsleCompanion/releases/latest) page.
-2. Download the `.exe` setup file under **Assets**.
+2. Download the `.exe` file under **Assets**.
-3. Run the installer — no admin rights required for most setups.
+3. Run the application — no admin rights required for most setups.
-4. Launch **Isle Companion** from the Start Menu or desktop shortcut.

 ---